VIEW OUR PROGRAM

 Visit out FAQ page for more information.

-- Take the GRE General Test- Applicants should take all three divisions of the GRE and score in the 50th percentile or above on the verbal reasoning division (please note: November 1st is the last date to take the test to ensure that your official scores are reported by the December 1st deadline)
+- This step is waived for all Fall 2021 applicants (for more information, click here).
+Take the GRE General Test- Applicants should take all three divisions of the GRE and score in the 50th percentile or above on the verbal reasoning division (please note: November 1st is the last date to take the test to ensure that your official scores are reported by the December 1st deadline)

-- Request official GRE scores from ETS to CSDCAS (code 7461) & Georgia State University (code 5251)
+- This step is waived for all Fall 2021 applicants (for more information, click here).
+Request official GRE scores from ETS to CSDCAS (code 7461) & Georgia State University (code 5251)

 - Take the GACE Program Admission Assessment by November 1st; report scores to Georgia State University (code 5090) unless exempt with SAT/ACT/GRE.
 GACE (or exemption) is required for applicants who do not currently meet certification requirements in Georgia.